Iso118/DD1D/HowToPlay.md

 <br>

-_When you spend yourself you get what you pay for, but not every afront deserves a response._
+_When you spend yourself you get what you pay for, so spend wisely._